 “Scorp, me and Soph are going to warm up.
 You’re the most patient one, so teach Rosie how to take off and land properly.”
-Callie and Sophie jumped on their brooms and were gone almost before she finished talking.
+Callie said, and she and Sophie jumped on their brooms.
+They were in the air almost before she finished talking.

 “You betcha.
 But she’s a great captain, so I have nothing to complain about.
 Now, about that broomstick you’re holding…”

 With that, Malfoy starting teaching me, and I decided that maybe flying wasn’t so daunting after all.
 Eventually, after several goes, I slowly raised into the air.
 It was far more controlled than my last go on a broomstick, right back in frist year, and I felt elated.